angeloonline/JMHBenchmark/README.md

-#Java micro benchmarks examples with JMH toolkit
+# Java micro benchmarks examples with JMH toolkit
+Examples on how to use JMH toolkit to test java code performance.

 # How to run this project